d-t-n/imagen-pytorch-notebook/README.md

 # imagen-pytorch-notebook
- Notebooks for implementations of Imagen, Google's Text-to-Image Neural Network, in Pytorch
+ Notebooks for implementations of model architectures strongly inspired by Imagen, Google's Text-to-Image Neural Network, in Pytorch.
+ WORK IN PROGRESS